Updates, commentary, training and advice on immigration and asylum law

 What is the Electronic Travel Authorisation scheme?

-Visitors and those transiting through the UK who do not currently need a visa for short stays, or who do not already have an immigration status prior to travelling, will be required to obtain an electronic travel authorisation to travel to the UK.
+Visitors who do not currently need a visa to visit the UK, and who do not already have an immigration status prior to travelling, are now required to obtain an electronic travel authorisation to travel to the UK for short stays, including for tourism and transiting.

-For those familiar with travel to the United States, it is broadly equivalent to their Electronic System for Travel Authorisation (ESTA) system: a fairly simple and cheap application made before travel in order to notify the government of your details and enable them to conduct security checks on you before you arrive.
+For those familiar with travel to the United States, it is broadly equivalent to their Electronic System for Travel Authorisation (ESTA): a fairly simple application made before travel in order to notify the government of your details and enable them to conduct security checks on you before you arrive.

-- Enter and stay in the UK for up to six months as a tourist, including as a business visitor or if you are studying
+• Enter and stay in the UK for up to six months as a tourist, including as a business visitor or for studying

-- Enter and stay in the UK for up to three months if you are on the Creative Worker visa concession
+• Enter and stay in the UK for up to three months on the Creative Worker visa concession

-- Transiting through the UK, even if you do not need to go through UK border control
+• Transit through the UK if passing through UK border control

 Who is the Electronic Travel Authorisation scheme for?

-The plan is for the scheme to apply to all non-visa nationals.
-Appendix ETA Visa National List specifies the nationalities required to obtain an electronic travel authorisation prior to travelling to the UK.
+From 2 April 2025, the scheme applies to non-visa national visitors to the UK including EU, EEA and Swiss nationals.
+Appendix ETA Visa National List confirms which nationalities are required to obtain an electronic travel authorisation prior to travelling to the UK.

-The application process first opened in October 2023 for Qatari nationals, and was rolled out further in February 2024 to include nationals of Bahrain, Jordan, Kuwait, Oman, United Arab Emirates and Saudi Arabia.
+The application process was introduced in stages.
+It first opened in October 2023 for Qatari nationals, and was rolled out further in February 2024 to include nationals of Bahrain, Jordan, Kuwait, Oman, United Arab Emirates and Saudi Arabia.

 Jordan was subsequently removed from Appendix Electronic Travel Authorisation and added to Appendix Visitor: Visa national list, meaning that Jordanian nationals need to apply for a visa prior to travelling to the UK.

-The next phase will open on 5 March 2025 for European nationals planning to travel to the UK on or after 2 April 2025.
+The last phase opened for applications on 5 March 2025 for European nationals planning to travel to the UK on or after 2 April 2025.

 Everyone travelling is required to get an electronic travel authorisation, including babies and children.